idot/betterplay/RULES.md

 afterwards only change of start time

-* guard methods with submittinguser: insertUser
+* guard methods with submittinguser: insertUser ??

+* username: only ascii, no space max 20 char

-* test rankbypoints helper method
+*